 Do I Need a Visa or Passport for Burkina Faso?

-What is the Climate Like in Burkina Faso?
+What Is the Climate Like in Burkina Faso?

-How Safe is Burkina Faso?
+How Safe Is Burkina Faso?

-What Should I Pack To Burkina Faso?
+What Should I Pack for Burkina Faso?

 Canadian Embassy in Burkina Faso